anjlab/sublime-text-git-autocommit/README.md

 touch .sublime-text-git-autocommit
 git commit -am "Commit .sublime-text-git-autocommit"
 ```
- 3. Create one or more text files at the same folder and make your notes in there
+ 3. Create one or more text files at the same folder and make your notes in them

   ```
 touch TODO
 touch Clipboard
 ```
  4. All changes made via Sublime to these files will be committed automatically (nested folders ignored)

 How to view history?
 ====================